ZeroLikviz/godot_plugin-neural-network/README.md

 	No parameters.

-	Use this function to free the GPUNNET variable.
+	Use this function to free up the memory allocated for an object of type GPUNNET.
 This function should always be called after you finish working with the neural network.

 --------